International Travel

 Women Travelers: See our travel tips for Women Travelers.

-LGBTQI+ Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTQI+ events in El Salvador.
-There is, however, widespread discrimination based on sexual orientation in employment, access to health care, and identity documents.
-Public officials, including the police, have reportedly engaged in violence and discrimination against LGBTQI+ persons.
-For more detailed information about LGBTQI+ rights in El Salvador, you may review the State Department’s Country Reports on Human Rights Practices for 2018.
-For further information on Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTQI+) travel, please read our LGBTQI+ Travel Information page.
+LGB Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGB events in El Salvador.
+There is, however, no recognition of same-sex marriage and widespread discrimination based on sexual orientation in employment, access to health care, and identity documents.
+Public officials, including the police, have reportedly engaged in violence and discrimination against LGB persons.
+See our LGB Travel Information page and section 6 of our Human Rights report for further details.

 Ambulance services are:

-The Department of State does not pay medical bills.
-U.S. Medicare does not apply overseas.
+The Department of State, U.S. embassies and consulates do not pay medical bills.
+Be aware that U.S. Medicare/Medicaid do not apply overseas.
 Most hospitals and doctors overseas do not accept U.S. health insurance.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
-See our webpage for more information on insurance coverage overseas.
-Visit the U.S. Centers for Disease Control and Prevention for more information on type of insurance you should consider before you travel overseas.
+See our Insurance Overseas page for more information on insurance providers with coverage overseas.
+Visit the U.S. Centers for Disease Control and Prevention for more information on what type of insurance you should consider before you travel overseas.

 We strongly recommend supplemental insurance to cover medical evacuation.

-If traveling with prescription medication, check with the Government of El Salvador to ensure the medication is legal in El Salvador.
-Always carry your prescription medication in original packaging with your doctor’s prescription.
+Always carry your prescription medication in original packaging, along with your doctor’s prescription.
+Check with the Government of El Salvador to ensure the medication is legal in El Salvador.

 The following diseases are prevalent: